alexngxyen/Project-Euler/README.md

 # Project-Euler
-This repository will contain the Python scripts utilized to solve the Project Euler problems.
+This repository will contain the Python scripts utilized to solve various Project Euler problems.